dennis95stumm/R-cluster/README.md

   `combine` function for the results can lead to high cpu consumption on the machine, where was the master script started and this can lead to slowing up the whole job.

+## Clients

+There are (clients)[https://github.com/ReyKoxha/R-CC] for the scripts for windows available, so that it is not necessary to run the scripts from the console.

 ## License